-There are more methods and strategies to invest with a self-directed IRA than you could ever imagine, and real estate investors are some of the most creative when it comes to taking advantage of tax benefits.
-These investments in IRAs grow tax-free or tax-deferred depending on the IRA (Traditional IRA Vs. Roth IRA).
+A Self-Directed IRA (SDIRA) offers more real estate investment methods and strategies than you could ever imagine, and real estate investors are some of the most creative when it comes to taking advantage of tax benefits.
+These investments in Individual Retirement Accounts (IRAs) grow tax-free or tax-deferred depending on the IRA (Traditional IRA or Roth IRA).

-Though each of these methods have their own separate processes, they can be mixed and matched in many, many ways.
+Though each of these methods has its separate processes, they can be mixed and matched in many, many ways.
 You aren’t limited to just one of them.
 You can combine your investment options to maximize your investment capital.

 Real estate IRA strategies fall into five main categories:

 The most common and straightforward method of buying real estate with a self-directed IRA is through direct purchase.
 This is when your IRA buys a property using only the money available in your account.
 Basically, your IRA is making an all-cash purchase of the real estate.
 This is the simplest and quickest way to fund a purchase.
 Like when you buy a mutual fund or indexed funds, or even invest in precious metals, you don't normally go out and get a loan, you simply purchase it directly.